Exploring the Benefits of Cold Heading Materials

 This ensures that all parts have uniform shape, size and strength.

-Additionally, cold forming helps to improve the surface finish of components, making it suitable for applications with aesthetic requirements.
+Cold forming also helps improve the surface finish of components, making it suitable for applications with aesthetic requirements.

-Cold heading also provides better tolerances than other processes while requiring less finishing work and resulting in cost savings.
+Cold heading also provides better tolerances than other processes, requiring less finishing work and resulting in cost savings.

 from print to part_ blue chip engineered products (2)